Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 A little over a month after Andrea Brøvig was sunk, her crew (except for the captain) again experienced being torpedoed when they were on board the passenger ship Robert E. Lee.
 She was on a voyage from Port of Spain to Tampa, Florida, but could not secure a pilot and was directed to New Orleans with the PC-566 as escort.
 She had 268 passengers (mostly survivors of other sinkings), 130 crew members and 6 Naval Armed Guard.
 On July 30-1942, she was torpedoed by U-166 (Kuhlmann) in 28 40N 88 42W and sank after 15 minutes.
 10 crew members and 15 passengers died.
 All the Norwegians survived and actively took part in the rescue operations, helping to save many of the people on board.
 Survivors from the torpedoed Høegh Giant were also among the passengers.
 U-166 was sunk after the attack by the escorting USS PC-566.

 According to "A Careless Word, A Needless sinking" by Arthur R. Moore, Robert E. Lee was in Convoy TAW 7 at the time (external link - as will be seen, this convoy is said to have arrived Key West already on July 28, 2 days before Robert E. Lee was sunk).
 This book says she had a complement of 131, 6 Naval Armed Guard and 270 passengers.
 The ship was abandoned in 6 lifeboats and 16 rafts.
 SC-519 and the tug Underwriter also picked up survivors, who were landed at Venice, Louisiana, then transported by bus to New Orleans.
-According to this posting on my Ship Forum Robert E. Lee had arrived at Antigua 12-07-1942, left Antigua 13-07-1942, arrived St Lucia 13-07-1942.
+This posting on my Ship Forum says that Robert E. Lee had arrived Antigua 12-07-1942, left Antigua 13-07-1942, arrived St Lucia 13-07-1942.
 Left St Lucia 14-07-1942, arrived Trinidad 15-07-1942.
 Left Trinidad 21-07-1942 (this fits with the departure date of Convoy TAW 7), arrived off Tampa 29-07-1942.
 No pilot was available so proceeded to New Orleans escorted by PC-566.
 In other words, it looks like she was no longer in the convoy when she was sunk (this message is part of a thread that starts here).
+See also the external link at the end of this page.

 Crew List - No Casualties: